Last updated

 Get-AdminAuditLogConfig | Format-List UnifiedAuditLogIngestionEnabled

-Step 3: Enable audit log ingestion (if False)
+Step 3: Enable audit log ingestion if False

 Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true